Sports Vision Training for Boxing

 At Visual Symptoms Treatment Center we will create a customized program to hone the visual skills you need most to succeed as a boxer.
 One visual-skill exercise that’s well known to boxers is gazing straight ahead while bobbing one’s head back and forth in a vertical U shape to simulate ducking an opponent’s punches to the head.
 We will work with you in the office to improve these visual skills, then provide exercises to help you develop visual skills at home.

-If you box, first visit Dr. Neil Margolis and Dr. Marsha K. Sorenson for a thorough examination to ensure that your eyesight accords with the rigors of the sport and for us to evaluate your visual skills.
+If you box, first visit Dr. Neil Margolis for a thorough examination to ensure that your eyesight accords with the rigors of the sport and for us to evaluate your visual skills.
 Visual Symptoms Treatment Center serves boxers and other athletes in Arlington Heights, Buffalo Grove, Northbrook, Deerfield, and throughout Illinois.
 Give yourself a fighting chance.